hsorby/pH-PyApp/README.md

 Packaging:

-* Get the setup.py file from github under resources/win
 * Change into the directory containing ph-PyApp
 * execute the command : python resources\win\setup.py py2exe

-The output should be an executable in a directory called 'dist'.
-Assuming you put the setup.py script in a directory called resources/win.
+This command will create a directory called 'dist' and an executable called 'main.exe' will be created inside it.